mailekah/churchweb/README.md

 * Going to have to watch the security pretty closely
 * Make sure that the user experience matches that of WordPress... will take *time*
 * Will likely take more time to develop overall (essentially a customizable CMS)

+Open-sourcing this makes sense, because it's a convenience solution.
+No secret algorithms or proprietary content.
+If someone wants to pull the code and do setup themselves, go for it.